Joseph Martin (1726–1776)

 Martin was the second son of John Martin MP and banker, of Overbury and Lombard Street and his wife Catherine Jackson, daughter of Joseph Jackson of Sneyd Park, Gloucestershire.
 He joined the family bank, later known as Martins Bank, in 1746.
-In 1760 he succeeded his father as head partner of the bank.
+In 1760 he succeeded his father as Senior Partner of the Bank.
 He held a large amount of Bank of England stock, and speculated in Government funds.